-Several state legislatures are considering prohibiting fluoride from being added to their water supplies, with Utah most recently becoming the first state to enact a statewide ban.
+Several state legislatures are considering prohibiting fluoride from being added to their water supplies, with Utah and Florida most recently becoming the first states to enact statewide bans.

-Here are seven states weighing legislation to ban fluoride or make it optional, and where these bills stand:
+Here are 10 states with legislation to ban fluoride or make it optional, and where these bills stand:

 Lawmakers filed legislation in November to repeal a state law requiring fluoride in drinking water.
 The repeal would allow local voters to decide whether their community should have fluoride in its water.

-Senate Bill 4 would allow a city governing body or county quorum court to call an election.
+Senate Bill 4 would have allowed a city governing body or county quorum court to call an election.
 If an election did occur, a subsequent election would not be allowed for at least four more years.
-The bill was referred to the State Agencies and Governmental Affairs committee Jan.
-13.
+The bill also died in committee.

-Senate Bill 700, dubbed the “Florida Farm Bill,” aims to support the state’s agriculture and its agricultural workers with a number of measures.
-It would also prohibit the addition of any non-water quality additives into the public water supply beginning July 1.
+Senate Bill 700, dubbed the “Florida Farm Bill,” aims to support the state’s agriculture and agricultural workers with a number of measures while also prohibiting the addition of any non-water quality additives into the public water supply beginning July 1.

 A bill in the Kentucky House of Representatives was introduced In January to amend state laws to make water fluoridation programs optional.